Evernomic/comma/docs/legal/terms.md

-These Terms of Service ("Terms") govern your use of the Nucelo platform ("Platform"), a blogging service that allows users to create and share content.
+These Terms of Service ("Terms") govern your use of the Comma platform ("Platform"), a blogging service that allows users to create and share content.
 By accessing or using the Platform, you agree to comply with these Terms.
 We offer both free and paid plans.
 If you do not agree to any part of these Terms, you should not use the Platform.

 ## **User Behavior and Content Policy**